thradams/cake/ownership.md

  close(server_socket);
 ```

-The location and usage of qualifier owner is similar of const.
-For instance, for pointers it goes after `*`, but for this socket sample it can be before int.
+The location and usage of qualifier owner is similar of const qualifier.
+For pointers it goes after `*`, for this socket sample it can be before int.

 ## View Objects

 A **view object** is an object referencing another object without managing its lifetime.

-The lifetime of the referenced object must be bigger than the lifetime of the view object.
+**Rule** The lifetime of the referenced object must be bigger than the lifetime of the view object.

 The most common view objects are pointers called **view pointers**.